neu-autonomy/nfl_veripy/README.md

 ## Updates

-- **2023-04-22:** Add new jax-based propagators, which currently work for forward reachability (working version of backward methods from DRIP paper coming soon!).
+- **2023-04-13:** Add new jax-based propagators, including some from [`DRIP` paper](https://arxiv.org/abs/2212.04646).
 Cleaned up implementation of BReach-LP and HyBReach-LP from OJCSYS paper.
 - **2022-06-20:** Add new backprojection code from [`BReach-LP` paper](https://arxiv.org/abs/2204.08319).
 More info [here](/docs/_static/cdc22/cdc22.md)
 - **2022-05-09:** Add new N-Step `ClosedLoopPropagator`.
 Rather than recursively computing reachable sets (suffers from the wrapping effect), we see improved performance by solving an LP directly for the reachable set N steps in the future.
 You can experiment with this using the `CROWNNStep` flag in `nn_closed_loop/example.py`.
 - **2022-05-09:** Add new MILP-based `ClosedLoopPropagator`, using [`OVERT`](https://github.com/sisl/OVERTVerify.jl).
 Note that this component requires a Julia installation, and we pass data between Python and Julia using a lightweight local HTTP server.
 More info [here](/docs/_static/other.md).